Financial Aid Terms

 Forbearance: The student loan payment may be postponed or reduced if the borrower is willing but temporarily unable to meet the repayment obligations.
 The borrower can also request forbearance if the debt burden (in federal student loans only) is equal to or greater than 20% of gross income.

 Grace Period: The payment-free period that follows the student’s graduation, withdrawal, or dropping below half-time enrollment status.
-With Stafford loans, there is a 6-month grace period.
+With Federal Direct loans, there is a 6-month grace period.

 Half-Time: To be considered half-time at Thomas University, a student must be enrolled in 6 credit hours.